reso1/MIP-MCPP/README.md

   - `--warm_start WARM_START`: type of warm-startup for the model optimization.
 Use 'RTC' for the original MIP model and 'MST' for MIP-PRH and MIP-SRH.

 ### 2. The Instance Maker
-A simple routine to create random RMMTC instance.
+A simple routine to create random MMRTC instance.
 - if map is provided, then a terrain with uniform terrain weight of 1 is generated, encoded by:
   - obstacle vertex: black pixel, rgb=(0,0,0)
   - free vertex: white pixel, rgb=(1,1,1)